CZERTAINLY/CZERTAINLY/README.md

 ## CZERTAINLY features

 The CZERTAINLY platform aims to provide easy, secure, and extensible features for certificate management.
 Among the features are:
-- certificate management (issuing, revocation, renewal) through RA profile
+- certificate management (issuing, revocation, renewal) through RA Profile and standard protocols
+- cryptographic key management (generation, encryption, signing, etc.) through Token Profile
-- extensible connectors to support many technologies and implementations of certification authorities, credentials, discovery engines, and more
+- extensible connectors to support many technologies and implementations of certification authorities, credentials, discovery engines, cryptography, compliance, and more
 - certificate searching in various sources
-- consistent inventory of certificates (owners, groups, entities, profiles, and more)
+- consistent inventory of certificates and cryptographic keys (owners, groups, entities, profiles, and more)
 - dashboard for monitoring and reporting

 ## About the platform